Floorp-Projects/Floorp/taskcluster/docs/partner-repacks.rst

 automation.
 We don't produce any files to update these builds as they are handled automatically (see updates_).

-We also produce :ref:`partner attribution` builds, which are Firefox Windows installers with a cohort identifier added.

 Parameters & Scheduling
 -----------------------